luizsaurin/java-spring-boot-rest-apis/jpamysql/README.md

 ```

 This way, JPA mappings can be done in different ways and can have several optional configurations.
 It is important to evaluate the best strategy for each situation.

+&nbsp;

+## **JPA queries**

+From the moment we create JPA interfaces for entities, by default we already have several queries available such as findAll or findById.
+JPA also makes it easy to create custom queries.
+The most popular types of custom queries are:

+- Named queries
+- JPQL queries
+- Native queries

+Considering that this project is focused on JPA mappings and not on queries, I chose to leave some examples of queries in the AuthorRepository.
+They are executed at project startup.